 They will let you know if they need help and are becoming frustrated.
 It’s equally important to let them be successful in cutting even if it means chopping apart all the pieces and the art doesn’t “look like much”.
 It’s about developing their skills!

 After cutting apart the dinosaur skeleton pieces, they decided how to arrange them (or not) and glue them down to their paper.
-Then they squeezed on glue, poured on sand and brushed it around on their dinosaur skeleton.
+Then they squeezed on glue, poured on the sand and brushed it around on their dinosaur skeleton.

 We talked about how paleontologists use brushes to clean off bones they find in order to protect them.